TRKE Logo

 TRKE is committed to:

-• Building strong partnerships between K-12 educators and university scientists.
+• Building strong partnerships between K-12 educators, university scientists, and Wyoming community partners.

-• Co-designing educational initiatives that bring real-world science into classrooms.
+• Co-designing educational resources that bring real-world, relevant science and dialogue into communities and classrooms.

-• Preparing educators to effectively teach and inspire the next generation of scientists.
+• Preparing educators, researchers, and community members to effectively teach and inspire the next generation of scientists.

 About TRKE

-Initiated under the Wyoming Anticipating Climate Transitions (WY-ACT) project, TRKE offers a cross-disciplinary professional development program that bridges the gap between pedagogical approaches and scientific research.
+Initiated under the Wyoming Anticipating Climate Transitions (WY-ACT) project, TRKE offers a cross-disciplinary professional learning program that bridges the gap between pedagogical approaches and scientific research.
 By participating in TRKE, educators gain hands-on experience with current scientific methods and insights, which they can translate into compelling educational experiences for their students.
+Likewise, participating researchers gain insight into the current educational landscape, which they can use to inform their research, science communication, and community engagement efforts.

 What's New